TradeKing Review: Low Cost Broker

 Customer Service

-TradeKing’s customer service is also highly regarded.
+I also like their customer service, which is quite highly regarded.
 They have a phone line that’s open on weekdays during regular work hours (ET), but also have a Live Chat (open on the same hours as phone) and Email feature prominently displayed on their site.

 Awards